grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 ## Convert a Prometheus configuration

-In order to fully migrate your configuration from [Prometheus] to Grafana Agent Flow, your Prometheus configuration must be converted into a Grafana Agent flow mode configuration.
-This will enable you to modify it going forward as a flow configuration and take full advantage of the many additional features available in Grafana Agent flow mode.
+To fully migrate your configuration from [Prometheus] to Grafana Agent in flow mode, you must convert your Prometheus configuration into a Grafana Agent flow mode configuration.
+This conversion will enable you to take full advantage of the many additional features available in Grafana Agent flow mode.

-> In this task, we will use the [convert][] CLI command to output flow
+> In this task, we will use the [convert][] CLI command to output a flow
 > configuration from a Prometheus configuration.

-1. Execute the following:
+1. Open a terminal window and run the following command:

     ```bash
     grafana-agent convert --format=prometheus --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH
     ```

+    Replace the following:
-    1. Replace `INPUT_CONFIG_PATH` with the full path to the Prometheus configuration.
+      * `INPUT_CONFIG_PATH`: The full path to the Prometheus configuration.
-    2. Replace `OUTPUT_CONFIG_PATH` with the full path to output the flow configuration.
+      * `OUTPUT_CONFIG_PATH`: The full path to output the flow configuration.

-2. [Start the agent][] in flow mode using the new flow configuration from `OUTPUT_CONFIG_PATH`:
+1. [Start the agent][] in flow mode using the new flow configuration from `OUTPUT_CONFIG_PATH`:

+### Example

-The following example demonstrates converting a Prometheus configuration:
+This example demonstrates converting a Prometheus configuration file to a Grafana Agent flow mode configuration file.

+The following Prometheus configuration file provides the input for the conversion:

 ```yaml
 global: